 Successful Stuttering Management Program Summer Workshop

-A three-week intensive SSMP Workshop is offered every summer beginning the last week in June at Eastern Washington University in Cheney, Washington.
+A two-week intensive SSMP Workshop for adolescents and adults is offered every summer beginning after the NSA conference in July at the Eastern Washington University Riverpoint Campus located in Spokane, Washington.
 The therapy includes both group and individual work to meet the specific needs of each participant.
-A cure is not advocated in the program, but rather it is designed to assist the stutterer in managing the stuttering, elimination of word and situation fears, and a greatly improved attitude and self image.
+A cure is not advocated in the program, but rather it is designed to assist the stutterer in managing the stuttering, elimination of word and situation fears, and a greatly improved attitude and self-image.
+The program was created by Dr. Dorvan Breitenfeldt, himself a stutterer over 50 years ago.

 SSMP Summer Workshop Website